 Biologics target specific parts of the immune system and may be used in inflammatory conditions like rheumatoid or psoriatic arthritis.
 In these conditions, Dr. Kerr will co-manage with the Rheumatologist or Gastroenterologist, who prescribe the biologics while Dr. Kerr helps the patients to manage the pain.

 In addition to taking medications as prescribed, self-management strategies can help people who are living with arthritis.
 Excess weight can increase the stress on joints, so weight loss and weight maintenance can be vitally important in keeping pain under control.
 Although exercise is important to keep joints flexible, rest is also necessary.
 Each patient must work out a balance between the two.
 Supportive treatments like massage therapy, ice for inflammation or heat for muscle soreness can promote day-to-day comfort.
+Changing to an anti-inflammatory diet as well as using anti-inflammatory nutritional supplements may also improve arthritis symptoms as well as joint swelling.
 Keeping a positive attitude also has an effect.